-"Chapter 1, "Introducing IBM Client Security Software"," contains an overview of the applications and components that are included in the software, and a description of Public Key Infrastructure (PKI) features.
+"Chapter 1, "Introduction," contains a brief outline of basic security concepts, an overview of the applications and components that are included in the software, and a description of Public Key Infrastructure (PKI) features.

-"Chapter 2, "Getting started"," contains computer hardware and software installation prerequisites as well as instructions for downloading the software.
+"Chapter 2, "Getting started,"" contains computer hardware and software installation prerequisites as well as instructions for downloading the software.

-"Chapter 3, "Before installing the software"," contains prerequisite instructions for installing Client Security Software.
+"Chapter 3, "Before installing the software,"" contains prerequisite instructions for installing Client Security Software.

-"Chapter 4, "Installing, updating, and uninstalling the software"," contains instructions for installing, updating, and uninstalling the software.
+"Chapter 4, "Installing, updating, and uninstalling the software,"" contains instructions for installing, updating, and uninstalling the software.

-"Chapter 5, "Troubleshooting"," contains helpful information for solving problems you might experience while using the instructions provided in this guide.
+"Chapter 5, "Troubleshooting," contains helpful information for solving problems you might experience while using the instructions provided in this guide.

-"Appendix A, "U.S. export regulations for Client Security Software"," contains U.S. export regulation information regarding the software.
+"Appendix A, "U.S. export regulations for Client Security Software,"" contains U.S. export regulation information regarding the software.

-"Appendix B, "Password and passphrase rules"," contains password criteria that can be applied to a UVM passphrase and rules for Security Chip passwords.
+"Appendix B, "Password and passphrase information,"" contains password criteria that can be applied to a UVM passphrase and rules for Security Chip passwords.

-"Appendix C, "Notices and Trademarks"," contains legal notices and trademark information.
+"Appendix C, "Notices and Trademarks,"" contains legal notices and trademark information.